Blog

 Schema Markup and Structured Data for AI Visibility

-Start with four schema types: Organization schema defines your company, Person schema validates author credentials, Product schema describes your offerings, and FAQPage schema flags citation-worthy Q&A content.
+Start with four types.
+Organization schema defines your company.
+Person schema validates author credentials.
+Product schema describes your offerings.
+FAQPage schema flags Q&A content as worth citing — especially important if you're targeting citations in AI Overviews, where that signal carries real weight.

 Building Entity Authority Across the Web

-- Consistency across properties.
-Keep brand descriptions, service definitions, and leadership info identical on Google Business Profile, LinkedIn, Crunchbase, industry directories, Wikipedia, and review sites.
+• Consistency across properties.
+Keep brand descriptions, service definitions, and leadership info identical across Google Business Profile, LinkedIn, Crunchbase, industry directories, Wikipedia, and review sites.
+Conflicting descriptions confuse entity resolution.

-- Unlinked brand mentions.
-When industry publications, reports, or podcasts name your brand without a hyperlink, AI systems still register that signal alongside backlinks.
+• Unlinked brand mentions.
+When industry publications, reports, or podcasts name your brand without a hyperlink, AI systems register that signal just like a backlink.
+Coverage counts even when it doesn't link.

 Content Freshness and Update Velocity

 AI systems prefer newer content.
-Pieces refreshed in the last 90 days get picked up more often than older ones, even when the underlying information hasn't changed.
+Pages refreshed in the last 90 days get cited more often than older ones — even when the underlying information hasn't changed.
+Freshness is a signal in its own right.

-So you can't publish once and walk away.
-Open your top pages every quarter, swap in fresh stats, update the examples, add recent developments, and bump the publish date in metadata so the refresh actually registers.
+You can't publish once and walk away.
+Open your top pages every quarter: swap in fresh stats, update the examples, add recent developments, and update the publish date in metadata so the refresh actually registers with crawlers.

-Submit indexing requests right after you update.
-Don't wait for the next crawl.
-AI crawlers work like search crawlers, so faster indexing means faster citation potential.
+Submit indexing requests immediately after every update.
+Don't wait for the next crawl cycle.
+AI crawlers work like search crawlers — faster indexing means faster citation potential.

-Your domain authority sets the timeline.
-Strong sites with clean tech and proper schema get cited within days.
+Domain authority sets the timeline.
+Strong sites with clean technical setup and proper schema get cited within days of publishing.
 Newer sites take longer.
 Build citation velocity through consistent publishing over months, not random content bursts.
+I've seen the burst-and-fade pattern fail repeatedly.

 Statistics, Quotes, and Citation-Worthy Elements

 AI systems cite content that's packaged for extraction.
-Here's what gets picked up:
+Four elements that reliably get picked up:

 Numbers with sources.
 "73% of B2B buyers research independently before contacting sales (Gartner, 2024)" gets cited.
 "Most buyers research independently" doesn't.
-Include the source and year.
+The source and year are what make it citable — without them, the AI has nothing to attribute.

-Expert quotes need full attribution.
-"According to [Name], [Title] at [Company]" gives AI systems enough context to cite.
-Anonymous quotes get ignored.
+Expert quotes with full attribution.
+"According to [Name], [Title] at [Company]" gives the AI enough context to cite cleanly.
+Anonymous quotes get skipped.

-Definitions near the top of your page get extracted directly.
+Definitions near the top of the page.
 "Entity authority is how AI systems recognize and trust your brand across multiple sources."
-That's a complete answer an AI can cite.
+That's a complete, self-contained answer — exactly what the AI is looking for.

-Tables outperform paragraphs for comparisons.
+Tables for comparisons.
 Feature breakdowns, pricing charts, and spec comparisons all drive citations when structured with proper table markup and thead elements.
+Prose comparisons rarely get extracted.
+Tables do.

 Measuring GEO Performance and Citation Tracking

-Track citability scores by comparing your mention rate against competitors.
-If you appear in 6 out of 10 responses and your competitor shows up in 8, you're at 60% versus their 80%.
-That gap tells you where to focus.
+Then benchmark against competitors.
+If you appear in 6 out of 10 responses and your competitor shows up in 8, you're at 60% versus their 80%, and you know exactly where to focus.
+Track that gap over time, not a single snapshot.

-Check whether AI systems describe your brand correctly.
-Wrong category associations or outdated product info signal entity authority problems worth fixing.
+Also check whether AI systems describe your brand correctly.
+Wrong category associations or outdated product descriptions signal entity authority problems.
+That's not a content issue — it's a structured data and consistency issue, and it's fixable.

 Scaling GEO with Automation and Systems

-Maintouch replaces your SEO and AEO agency with one system covering strategy, content, technical SEO, backlinks, and citation tracking.
-Every account gets a dedicated strategist who runs a 15-20 minute standing meeting each week to align priorities while agents handle the execution.
+I built Maintouch to handle that execution layer.
+The system replaces your SEO and AEO agency — strategy, content, technical SEO, backlinks, and citation tracking in one place.
+Every paying account gets a dedicated strategist who runs weekly standing syncs and has a dedicated Slack channel for ongoing alignment, while agents handle the execution work.

-During content creation, Maintouch pulls what ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude actually cite, studies the top-ranking pages in those AI results, and structures your draft for extraction.
-Context components keep brand voice and optimization rules consistent across every piece.
-When you update your knowledge base, Maintouch flags outdated content automatically, and technical fixes and internal linking run through CMS integrations without manual work.
+On content: Maintouch pulls what ChatGPT, Gemini, Perplexity, and AI Overviews actually cite, studies the top-ranking pages in those results, and structures your draft for extraction from the start.
+When you update your knowledge base, it flags outdated content automatically.
+Technical fixes and internal linking run through CMS integrations without manual work.

 Final Thoughts on Preparing Content for AI Systems

-Rankings still matter because they decide whether AI systems see your content during retrieval.
-GEO best practices decide what happens after that filter.
+Rankings still matter: they decide whether AI systems see your content at all.
+GEO decides what happens after that.
 Domain authority gets you into the pool.
 Content structure gets you cited inside the answer.
+Those are two different problems, and conflating them is why most content teams are frustrated right now.

-If I were starting today, I'd map where your brand appears in AI answers right now, then work backward from the pages your top-cited competitors are running: stats in the first 200 words, FAQ and Organization schema, two-to-three sentence paragraphs, and question-based H2s.
+If I were starting today: map where your brand appears in AI answers right now, then work backward from the pages your top-cited competitors are running.
+Stats in the first 200 words.
+FAQ and Organization schema.
+Two-to-three sentence paragraphs.
+Question-based H2s.
+That's the playbook.

 FAQ